 Frontal view of the church with a small graveyard.

-Interestingly, Henry was not merely a rich doctor who turned to politics to advance himself.
-It turns out he, being British born, claimed solely Irish blood and devoted his career to improving the lives of the Irish poor.
+Henry was not merely a rich doctor who turned to politics to advance himself.
+Despite being British born, he claimed solely Irish blood and devoted his career to improving the lives of the Irish poor.

 A few yards away, just by the entry gate, there is a trolley station that comes around every ten minutes and will take you directly to the gardens.